treverhines/RBF/README.rst

   '''
   In this example we solve the Poisson equation over an L-shaped domain with fixed boundary conditions.
-We use the multiquadratic RBF (*mq*) with a shape parameter that scales inversely with the average nearest neighbor distance.
+We use the multiquadratic RBF (`mq`)
   '''
   import numpy as np
   from rbf.basis import mq
-  from rbf.geometry import contains from rbf.nodes import menodes,neighbors
+  from rbf.geometry import contains from rbf.nodes import min_energy_nodes
   import matplotlib.pyplot as plt

   # Define the problem domain with line segments.